masasdani/sengon/README.md

 Sengon Project
 ==============

-This is an indonesian sentiment analysis project written in java, used for my thesis experiment. this project build using maven and contains several libraries such as OpenNLP, Apache Lucene, and Language Detector
+This is an indonesian sentiment analysis project written in java, used for my master degree experiment. this project build using maven and contains several libraries such as OpenNLP, Apache Lucene, and Language Detector

 Prerequisites: